jordantjh/wall-f/README.md

    pip install -r requirements.txt
    ```

   You can exit the virtual environment later with _deactivate_

 4. Start the server
     ```
     python robot.py
     ```

+### Frontend
+1. Inside "ui" directory, execute in command line
+  ```
+  npm start
+  ```
+2. Visit http://localhost:3000 on your favourite web browser.